Are you taking good care of yourself? Self-care really is a crucial element of our daily life. Remember, you can’t pour

 So what happens is – I just wake up and sit down to work, I work work work the entire day, then go to sleep, wake up and do the same thing.

 All this of course was not helped by the pandemic we had in 2020.

 So I burnt out, like a lot!
 One day I could barely leave my bed, and when I sat down to work, I realized I had nothing to give, I had no creativity to keep being artistic and make awesome things I used to do.

-That’s when it hit me: as much as I love my job and enjoy being a part of an amazing Bullet Journal community – I need to think of myself and take some time for self-care.
+That’s when it hit me: as much as I love my job and enjoy being a part of a fantastic Bullet Journal community – I need to think of myself and take some time for self-care.

 What Is Self Care?